 - 7. Retract the slideouts.
 Inspect all slideouts for complete retraction. - 8.
 If the coach is equipped with manual lock arms, make sure to lock them. - 9.
 Unplug the coach from shore power when you are ready to depart.

 HWH Leveling System Operation (Model: 725 Series)

-This article provides the step-by-step instructions for operating an HWH leveling system.
+This article provides step-by-step instructions for operating an HWH computer-controlled leveling system (Model: 725 Series).